 What is it?

 Psoriasis is a chronic, genetic and non-contagious disorder that can affect any area of the body in various forms.
 The most commonly affected areas include the scalp, elbows, knees, hands, feet and genitals.
 Psoriasis causes cells to build up rapidly on the surface of the skin, forming thick silvery scales and itchy, dry, red patches that are sometimes painful.
 Psoriasis is a persistent, long-lasting (chronic) disease.
-You may have periods when your psoriasis symptoms improve or go into remission alternating with times your psoriasis worsens.Contact Us to Schedule a Consultation
+You may have periods when your psoriasis symptoms improve or go into remission alternating with times your psoriasis worsens.Start an Online Visit

 Several types of psoriasis exist.
 These include: